 Skip advert

 Given the extra aero load and lighter kerb weight of the Agil, it’ll adopt a different calibration for its active suspension than the road-biased Tur, while offering the option of Michelin Pilot Sport Cup 2 R tyres in place of the standard Cup 2s.
 The opposing characters of the two models are evident inside, too, with the Agil offering a stripped-out cabin with exposed carbon elements and the Tur opting for a more luxurious approach with extra sound deadening.

-Just 100 Auroras will be built in total, with production split down the middle between the two variants.
-Pricing has yet to be announced, but given its rarity and mechanical specification, it’s likely that the Aurora will break into seven figures.
+Just 100 Auroras will be built at Zenvo's Denmark HQ, with production split down the middle between the two variants.
+Pricing has yet to be announced, but given its rarity and mechanical specification, the Aurora will almost certainly be a seven-figure car.
+The firm is currently expanding its servicing network to support Aurora owners, with 13 global partners secured thus far.

+Skip advert